Autumn 2016 The Start of a New Season of BMCA Classic trials.

 Ray Barratt Royal Enfield.

-Joe Owen, riding the Rob Homer built Sigma BSA Bantam.
+Joe Owen, riding the late Rob Homer built Sigma BSA Bantam.

 Buildwas.
 Trial Report.